About the Sacrament of Baptism

 When does baptism take place in the parish?

-Baptisms in Spanish take place every Sunday at 2:30pm, and in English every second Sunday of the month at 4:00pm.
+Baptisms in Spanish take place every second and fourth Sunday at 2:30pm, and in English every second Sunday of the month at 4:00pm.

 FAQs for Godparents